ruifengl1/University-of-Melbourne-Subjects/Cluster and Cloud Computing/README.md

 simply accesses a URL, and the response is a straight XML document

-SOAP provides the envelope for sending Web Services messages over the Internet/Internet.
+SOAP provides the envelope for sending Web Services messages over the Internet.
 SOAP use XML (Extensible Markup Language) over HTTP as the intermediate language for exchanging data between applications.
 (https://www.guru99.com/soap-simple-object-access-protocol.html)